donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Reduce bandwidth and server cost

 Since only part of the page is updated, many requests such as CSS/JS requests will not be sent anymore.
-Although no testings did on how much cost can be saved, the estimation is around 40% and the server cost can be reduced by 30%.
+Although no testing's did on how much cost can be saved, the estimation is around 40% and the server cost can be reduced by 30%.

 pjax also has some disadvantages: